Skip to main content

 Baking:

-Preheat your oven to 400 degrees.
-For pre-made dough, follow the instructions on the package.
+Preheat your oven to 400° F. For pre-made dough, follow the instructions on the package.
 It might tell you to pre-bake the dough before adding toppings.
 Add your sauce, cheese, and toppings, then bake for 10-12 minutes or until the package says.
 The temperature and time will vary depending on the type of pizza base you use and how well cooked you like your crust to be.
 Carefully pay attention to the oven, so your pizza doesn't burn.

 Pizza is such a flexible meal; you may not even have to pick up extra groceries before you get started.
 Grab your favorite ingredients that you already have at home and get creative.